When you buy through links on our site, we may earn an affiliate commission. Learn more

 The location history is particularly valuable.
 If your teenager says they were at the library studying but you discover later there was an incident, you can check mSpy’s timeline to see exactly where they actually were.
 For families considering dedicated GPS solutions alongside monitoring apps, our best GPS tracking apps guide covers all available options.

 For example, you might see an entry like: WhatsApp – ‘I’m grounded this week so I can’t come’ – typed at 5:42 PM.
-This feature can even potentially reveal usernames and passwords (though ethically, one should be cautious with that information).
+This feature can even potentially reveal usernames and passwords (though ethically, you should be cautious with that information).

 The keylogger is particularly useful for catching things that might not be saved as a message.
 Perhaps your teen typed out a Facebook post and then deleted it, or they are using a chatting app that mSpy doesn’t directly support – the keylogger would still catch what they typed.
 It’s also a backstop: if, for instance, a message doesn’t get logged due to no internet at the time, the keylogger might still record the text before sending.

 On Android, this works seamlessly – mSpy just fetches all the media files from the device.
-On iOS without jailbreak, mSpy can show you photos that are in the iCloud backup (which often includes the Camera Roll), but it might miss items that haven’t been backed up yet or were saved in third-party app folders.
+On iOS without jailbreak, mSpy can show you photos that are in the iCloud backup (which often includes the camera roll), but it might miss items that haven’t been backed up yet or were saved in third-party app folders.

 This feature is particularly useful for parents to spot any inappropriate photos or videos – whether it’s risqué selfies, screenshots of concerning content, or anything else you’d want to know about.
 It’s also useful just to ensure your child isn’t being exposed to explicit content.

-Installing mSpy was straightforward on Android but a little more involved on iOS.
+As mentioned, installing mSpy was straightforward on Android but a little more involved on iOS.
 On the Android device, the guided setup took roughly 10 minutes.
 You do have to allow quite a few permissions, but mSpy’s installer walks you through each step clearly.
 It’s not difficult, just a matter of following the prompts carefully.

 For iOS, I opted for the no-jailbreak iCloud setup.
 This took longer – after entering the iCloud credentials, it took a couple of hours for the initial backup data to sync down to the mSpy dashboard. mSpy warns that the first sync can take up to 24 hours, depending on when the device last did an iCloud backup.